 While subscribing to a gym membership certainly has its allure, we often overestimate our capability of sticking to this kind of commitment.
-You still have other responsibilities, and you may soon start entertaining the idea that long-term benefits of good health derived from consistency at the gym is not nearly incentive enough for you not to just chill at the couch and enjoy your favorite program.
+You still have other responsibilities, and you may soon start entertaining the idea that long-term benefits of good health derived from consistency at the gym is not nearly incentive enough for you not just to enjoy your favorite program.

-Interestingly, however, another study found that folks who exercise outside tend to stick to their programs consistently and for longer than those who trained indoors.
+Interestingly, another study found that folks who exercise outside tend to stick to their programs consistently and for longer than those who trained indoors.
 This, in fact, implies that if you are finding it difficult to be consistent with your routine, adding an outdoor exercise to your program might help with this.

-Now when you think about outdoor exercises that give you the best bang for your buck, that list would be inaccurate if it didn’t have cycling in the top five.
-Apart from being an endurance exercise, biking also works the core muscles such as the legs, back, and abdominals.
-These specific muscle groups are often the staple for any activity that aims to build strength and endurance such as the squat and deadlift.
+When you think about outdoor exercises that give you the best bang for your buck, that list would be inaccurate if it didn’t have cycling in the top five.
+Besides being an endurance exercise, biking also works the core muscles such as the legs, back, and abdominals.
+These specific muscle groups are often the staple for any activity aiming to build strength and endurance, such as the squat and deadlift.

 This does not mean that all your training should be limited to four walls.
 Cycling is a leisure activity that could quickly turn into a hard workout at a moment’s notice.
 Mixing up your cycling routine is not hard; it just involves finding new routes.
-You will find more pleasure burning fat and losing weight while doing an activity you find pleasurable as opposed to one that feels like a task.
+You will find more pleasure burning fat and losing weight while doing an activity you find pleasurable instead of one that feels like a task.

 Cycling clearly has an edge here because apart from working up a sweat, you are also exploring.
-You can only cycle on a stationary bike facing the wall for so long before you start checking your watch.
-While outdoor cycling, however, you are less aware of the time you are putting into your workout, and thus you are less edgy.
+You can only cycle on a stationary bike facing the wall for so long before you start checking your sports watch.
+While outdoor cycling, however, you are less aware of the time you are putting into your workout, you are less edgy.

 The same cannot be said for the time and effort applied; cycling is just superior.
 At times, just getting yourself to the gym is a task in itself.
 With cycling, hopping on the bike means the exercise has started.
 Additionally, you could choose to consider cycling to workout instead of driving.
 This implies that you will get to work out every morning and evening without having to look for extra time to visit the gym.

 Cycling as an outdoor exercise is better than running because it does not tax your joints as much.
-Additionally, you can do it at any age unlike weight-lifting which cannot be recommended past a certain age.
+Additionally, you can do it at any age, unlike weight-lifting, which cannot be recommended past a certain age.
 Also, you can save on fuel costs and gym memberships when you use this option.

-Ultimately, however, where you lie in the cycling vs gym argument depends on what works best for your lifestyle.
-If you stay in an environment that is not cycling-friendly, because of the traffic, or bad weather, then the gym is for you.
-However, if you find no pleasure using stationary equipment, consider adding cycling to your routine; just as long as you are out there and moving.
+Ultimately, however, where you lie in the cycling vs. gym argument depends on what works best for your lifestyle.
+If you stay in an environment that is not cycling-friendly because of the traffic, or bad weather, then the gym is for you.
+However, if you find no pleasure using stationary equipment, consider adding cycling to your routine, just as long as you are out there and moving.